Follow Us on Tumblr

 Seriously.
 There's other stuff, some Nazis, and loads of references to other games and genres.
 It also has a pretty sweet boss fight at the end.

-Both games are available on Steam for under five dollars.
+Both games are available on Steam for less than the price of a pint.
 Ben There, Dan That! is freeware.
 Time, Gentlemen Please! is not freeware, but is pretty cheap to buy.

 Ben There, Dan That provides examples of: